 Lockdowns may have been lifted in many places already, but the fact remains that the virus is still active and is mutating into different variants.
 It would be best if you stay careful not to get it and spread it to others.
 Staying at home will lessen your exposure to COVID-19.
 By working from home, you are earning money while staying safe.

 You can reduce distractions, making you more productive.

 When you are in a home office, it is easier to get into the zone because of fewer distractions like colleagues, long team meetings, or random office noise.
 Remote work is a boon to many people especially those who are introverts or people who feel disengaged or stressed out at their workplace.
 Such individuals benefit from working remotely the most since not only are they safe but they are also more productive.
 This advantage is highly beneficial, especially for those whose work requires high concentration and deep thinking.

 You get to adjust to what works for you.

-Remote work allows you to adjust to what works for you, allowing you to experiment with different working arrangements.
+Remote work allows you to adjust to what works for you, allowing you to experiment with different working arrangements and virtual collaboration.
 You get to work on your most productive time and create a system that suits you, resulting in a shorter time to finish your tasks.
 In addition, since your work schedule is not fixed, it is easier for you to connect and collaborate with your colleagues in different places and time zones.
 Not only are you more effective, but more efficient as well.

 You have more time for self-care.